ittia-research/check/README.md

 ### Calculate
 - [ ] Shall we calculate percentage of true and false in the input?
 Any better calculation than items count?

+### Logging
+- [ ] Full logging on chain of events for re-producing and debugging.

 ### Doc
 - [ ] Show current tech stack.

 ## Issues
 - [ ] Uses many different types of models, diffcult for performance optimization and maintenance.
+- [ ] LLM verdit wrong contradict to context provided.

 ## References
 ### Reports